MKVEERENDRA/web3.js-plugin-DecentralizedIdentityPlugin/README.md

 [![NPM Package][npm-image]][npm-url]

-NFT Master is a web3.js plugin designed to simplify and enhance the interaction with ERC-721 NFTs.
+NFT Easy is a web3.js plugin designed to simplify and enhance the interaction with ERC-721 NFTs.
 It is aimed primarily at developers, providing a robust suite of tools for querying NFT collections and NFT statistics.
 NFT Master facilitates seamless interaction between DApps and NFT collections.

 ## Installation